Search Results

 Welcome to my site!

-I am currently a guest scientist at the Laboratory of Statistical Biophysics (LBS), Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
+I am currently affiliated with the Laboratory of Statistical Biophysics (LBS), Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland, and Centro Ricerche Enrico Fermi (CREF), Italy.

 A short CV can be found here.
 The list of publications is here or here.